Pibastte/chat-app-node.js-socket.io-/README.md

 # chat-app-node.js-socket.io-
 how to use this app on your computer:
 - first you need to have node.js and npm installed
-- then open a terminal in the project's folder
+- then open a terminal window in the project's folder
 - type in "npm install" to install the dependencies of the project
 - then type "node app.js"
 - you can now open your prefered navigator and type in the url bar "http://localhost:3000"